6 week group program with Dr Zac Elizabeth Buchanan

-This Melbourne based mindfulness course is a 6 week group program designed to help participants develop the psychological skill of mindfulness.
+Join Dr Zac Elizabeth Buchanan, Clinical Psychologist, in this 6 week group program designed to help participants develop the psychological skill of mindfulness.
 The course is loosely based on the Mindfulness Based Stress Reduction (MBSR) program, developed and popularised by Jon Kabat-Zinn.
-The course differs from MBSR in its strong emphasis on practical applications of mindfulness in everyday life.
-Through guided experiential meditation and hands-on practice, this course will invite you to engage with the group, whilst developing mindful awareness for use in your day-to-day life.
+The course differs from MBSR in its strong emphasis on practical applications of mindfulness in everyday life as well as an introduction to basic yoga techniques that can help participants tune into their internal experiences and get moving mindfully.
+Through guided experiential meditation and hands-on practice, this course will invite you to develop mindful awareness for use in your day-to-day life.

 What is Mindfulness?

-If you’re like most, you probably spend a lot of time thinking about what’s NOT happening in the moment: that is, ruminating about the past, or worrying about the future.
-Indeed, mind-wandering appears to be the brain’s default mode.
-However, according to recent research conducted at Harvard University, mind-wandering is a bigger predictor of unhappiness than how a person spends their time!
+If you’re like most, you probably spend a lot of time thinking about what’s NOT happening in the moment: that is, worrying about the past, or trying to predict the future.
+Indeed, mind-wandering appears to be the brain’s default mode, and living in an age of social media, 24/7 notifications and emails especially doesn’t help!
+Recent research has shown mind-wandering is a bigger predictor of unhappiness than how a person spends their time.
 Mindfulness meditation has been shown to be an effective way to combat this mind-wandering; meditation is about focussing our attention on the present moment.

 The Benefits of Mindfulness

-Mindfulness and mindfulness meditation has been widely used to help people manage anxiety, depression, stress, chronic pain and other chronic medical conditions.
+Mindfulness meditation has been widely used to help people manage anxiety, depression, stress, chronic pain and other chronic medical conditions.
 Mindfulness meditation has been associated with vast benefits, such as:

 - Being less judgmental and better able to let difficult things go